Carly Davis, MS, RDN, LD

-1. We’ll start with the most important rule of pregnancy: Stay away from Alcohol.
+1. The most important rule of pregnancy: stay away from alcohol

 What you eat and drink, your baby does too!
 During pregnancy, drinking alcohol is not recommended, in fact, there is no known “safe” amount of alcohol to consume as your fetus’s brain is developing.
 Nope, not even that “one glass” of red wine.

 Sushi and undercooked fish are dangerous during pregnancy due to the viruses and bacteria that can potentially cause food poisoning.
 However, cooked shellfish is a completely different story!
 While there are some types of fish you need to stay away from due to high levels of mercury, here is a list of fish that are safe (and beneficial) to consume if fully cooked while pregnant:

 All these options are low in mercury and high in omega-3 fatty acids.